limeiralucas/viewers-leaderboard-backend/README.md

 ```

 ### Run locally
 After installing all dependencies, the project is ready to run.
-Again, you can use the provided make command or do it manually through PDM.
+Again, you can use the provided make command or do it manually with PDM.

 ```shell
 make dev